 - The final party who may be eligible to make fatal cycling accident claims includes the deceased’s estate.
 This includes companies or businesses belonging to the deceased who experienced financial hardship following the owner’s death.

 If you have been unfortunate enough to lose a family member in a fatal cycling or bike accident, then you may be unsure what to do next.
-Obviously, you will be suffering a terrible sense of loss due to a death caused by a cyclist and may also be facing financial hardship if you were dependent on the deceased.
-To make the claims process easier on you, we strongly recommend you contact a claims management service such as Accident Claims, who will be able to relieve you of some of the stress involved in making a fatal cycling accident claim.
 There are some things that you can do, however, to strengthen your case:

 - The accident should be reported to the authorities as soon as possible.
 Once the police are involved, a report will be filed, and you will be given a reference number.